Asahel Wright House Museum

 Family records tell us that Aaron Nutt platted this block in 1805 or 1806 and that the house was built at that time.
 A plat map recorded in 1817 lists E. Williams as the owner of the south half of Lot 3.
 The sale was probably an informal sale as he is not listed as ever holding a deed for that property.
 The house is designated as the Asahel Wright house as the first official deed holder, but the building was probably ten years old when Asahel Wright purchased it.
 Asahel Wright, a great-uncle of Wilbur and Orville Wright, purchased the property on August 16, 1816.
 In 1978, the City of Centerville acquired the buildings and rented them for a dollar a year to the International Women's Air and Space Museum after the building was restored and renovated.
 After the museum moved to the Cleveland airport, the building opened in October 1999 as offices and a museum run by the Historical Society.

 Records suggest the small frame building by the sidewalk was added prior to 1860.
 However, the origins are unclear as local sources speculate that James Hillan built the structure.
 It's possible that one building replaced another or the building was significantly changed.
 Previously used as a gift shop and visitors center, Centerville-Washington History now uses the building as a one-room schoolhouse museum; filled with school desks, artifacts, and an array of photographs of our historic nine one-room schools.
-School is in session during the Summer Youth Workshops and for school tours.
-The museum is open Tuesday through Friday from 12 noon until 4:00 p.m.
+School is in session during school tours.
+The museum is open Tuesday through Friday from 12 noon until 4:00 p.m. and during special community events like Americana and the Hometown Holiday Walk.